M. Night Shyamalan: Critical analysis and box-office performance

 After the release of The Village, Slate's Michael Agger noted that Shyamalan was following "an uncomfortable pattern" of "making fragile, sealed-off movies that fell apart when exposed to outside logic".

-Shyamalan has also been nominated for and in some cases won numerous Golden Raspberry Awards for Lady in the Water in 2006, The Happening in 2008, The Last Airbender in 2010, and After Earth in 2013.
+Shyamalan has also been nominated for, and in some cases won, numerous Golden Raspberry Awards for Lady in the Water in 2006, The Happening in 2008, The Last Airbender in 2010, and After Earth in 2013.
 In 2016 he was also nominated for the Razzie Redeemer Award.

-The Village, Lady in the Water and Split have been included in Cahiers du Cinéma annual top ten lists.
+The Village, Lady in the Water, Split and Trap have been included in Cahiers du Cinéma annual top ten lists.

 Shyamalan is also known for setting and shooting his films in and around Philadelphia, Pennsylvania, along with nearby Reading, Pennsylvania.
-Most of his commercially successful films were co-produced and released by Walt Disney Studios' Touchstone and Hollywood Pictures and Universal imprints.
+Most of his early commercially successful films were co-produced and released by Walt Disney Studios' Touchstone and Hollywood Pictures imprints.
+Films of his resurgence, however, were usually released by Universal Pictures.